 A reverse mortgage sounds like a good idea at its heart, however, financial reporting sources such as CNN and US News have been warning against these types of loans for years.
 Here are some of the downsides to consider.

 This is a loan; there will be fees.
 The fees attached to these loans are usually higher than the average for other loan types.
 The higher fees are due to higher risks for the lender, because the reverse mortgage is not based on income or credit score.
+Learn more about the best online loans here.

 As the fees are typically higher, it would make sense that the interest rate is also elevated.
 This translates to less actual cash received after the paperwork is signed.